 1969 S/S AMX

-The third and last year of the two-seat AMX saw a minor restyle, including new front grille, longer hood with functional ram-air induction system, and revised taillamps.
-The base engine was now a 360-cid V-8.
-Better-breathing exhaust ports and a switch from Carter to Motorcraft 4-barrel carb improved performance on both the 360 and optional 390-cid motor.
+The base engine was now a 360ci V-8.
+Better-breathing exhaust ports and a switch from Carter to Motorcraft four-barrel carburetor improved performance on both the 360 and optional 390-cid motor.
 Front suspension was also upgraded.
 Inside, a wood-grained dashboard, center console, and two-spoke steering wheel were new, as were taller bucket seats with integrated headrests.